nevrome/mobest/docs/types.md

 # Data types in the mobest R package

-The following guide briefly lists the data types and functions of `mobest` loosely in the order one would usually call them.
+The following guide briefly lists the main `mobest` data types with their constructors loosely in the order one would usually call them.

 ## Basic data types